 What is Banana Jam?

 Banana jam is a delicious banana-flavored spread that tastes like banana bread in a jar.
-It’s incredibly easy to make, and a great way to avoid food waste.
+It’s an incredibly easy recipe to make, and a great way to avoid food waste.
+Plus, it has less sugar than grocery store-bought alternatives.
 It stays fresh in the fridge for a while and is a great alternative to banana bread if you need to use up overripe bananas.

 Of course, we have nothing against banana bread around here, just check out my recipe for the Best Healthy Banana Bread or Cozy Banana Bread Oatmeal for evidence.